 Insurance of Personal Belongings

 The College does not insure personal effects of students.
-Therefore, it is recommended that students insure their belongings either through their parents' homeowner policy or a separate policy.
+Therefore, it is recommended that students insure their belongings either through their parents' homeowner policy or a separate rental insurance policy.